Noeda/rllama/README.md

 In this mode, you need to type your prompt before the AI starts doing its work.
 If the AI outputs token sequence given in `--interactive-stop` (defaults to `[EOF]`) then it will ask for another input.
 You probably want to have `"Human:
-"` or something similar, like this:
+"` or something similar, see example below.

 `--interactive-prompt-postfix` is appended automatically to your answers.
 You can use this to force the AI to follow a pattern.
 Here is a full example of